 If you identify with any of the above...YOU ARE NOT ALONE.

 Over 30% of American adults in an ongoing 2022 study report experiencing symptoms of anxiety and/or depression in the past week of their lives.

-Despite what we have been told, time (on its own) does not heal our wounds.
-Rushing through or avoiding our pain and discomfort is extremely detrimental to our well-being.
+Despite what we have been told, time (on its own) does not heal all wounds, and avoiding our pain and discomfort can be extremely detrimental to our well-being.

 A recent study by the APS found that ‘repetitive negative thinking and worry predict a wide range of psychopathology, including depression, anxiety, insomnia, and binge eating.’
 In other words, the consequences for allowing these destructive thinking patterns to persist are dire.